-You should implement several API Gateways so that you can have a different façade for the needs of each client app.
-Each API Gateway can provide a different API tailored for each client app, possibly even based on the client form factor or device by implementing specific adapter code which underneath calls multiple internal microservices.
+As mentioned, you should implement several API Gateways so that you can have a different façade for the needs of each client app.
+Each API Gateway can provide a different API tailored for each client app, possibly even based on the client form factor by implementing specific adapter code which underneath calls multiple internal microservices.

-Since the API Gateway is actually an aggregator, you need to be careful with it.
-Usually it is not a good idea to have a single API Gateway aggregating all the internal microservices of your application.
+Since a custom API Gateway is usually a data aggregator, you need to be careful with it.
+Usually it isn't a good idea to have a single API Gateway aggregating all the internal microservices of your application.
 If it does, it acts as a monolithic aggregator or orchestrator and violates microservice autonomy by coupling all the microservices.
 Therefore, the API Gateways should be segregated based on business boundaries and not act as an aggregator for the whole application.